Protecting Your Rights: Same-Sex Marriage And Divorce

 The U.S. Supreme Court legalized same-sex marriage across the country, but gay and lesbian couples continue to face unique challenges here in Texas.
 Whether you are planning to marry your partner or end a relationship, there are many family law issues that need to be sorted out as same-sex marriage rights represent new territory in our state.

-I am attorney Mark T. Davis, and I am here to help you overcome the challenges you face regarding gay marriage or divorce.
-With over 20 years of legal experience, I am prepared to answer your questions and work diligently to protect your rights.
-Contact me at my law office in El Paso today to discuss your needs.
-Call 915-779-3596, or 877-733-0243 toll free, or send me an email to schedule your consultation.
+We are here to help you overcome the challenges you face regarding gay marriage or divorce.
+With over 20 years of legal experience, we are prepared to answer your questions and work diligently to protect your rights.
+Contact our law office in El Paso today to discuss your needs.
+Call 915-779-3596, or toll free, or send us an email to schedule your consultation.

 Here To Answer Your Questions